Golf Tutorials

 The Bad Shot Recovery Routine:

-4. State a Positive Intention for the Next Shot: Instead of dwelling on what just happened, start your "Social Zone" process for the next shot.
-Look ahead, find your yardage, and say something simple to yourself like, "Okay, that's over.
-Now, I’m going to make a smooth, balanced swing on this next one."
+4. State a Positive Intention for the Next Shot: Move on by saying something positive to yourself, such as, "Okay, that's over.
+Now I’m going to make a smooth, balanced swing on this next one."

 Final Thoughts